Student-Powered Fundraising Projects

 EmpowR Academy’s student certification programs give students a way to show what they’ve learned.
 They turn hands-on experience in design, production, marketing, and business management into credentials that students can include on resumes, portfolios, or college applications.

-The EmpowR Academy team works directly with educators to ensure programs are successful and adaptable to different school contexts.
-This partnership makes student entrepreneurship sustainable, effective, and engaging.
+The EmpowR Academy team works directly with educators to ensure school-based enterprises are successful and adaptable to different school contexts.
+This partnership makes student entrepreneurship in schools sustainable, effective, and engaging.

-Getting Started with Student Entrepreneurship in Your School
+Getting Started with School-Based Entrepreneurship in Your Classroom

-Launching a student-run business can feel overwhelming, but small steps make a big difference:
+Launching a school-based enterprise can feel overwhelming, but small steps make a big difference:

 • Start Small: Pilot a single product or project before expanding.